 - Keep your expenses as lean as possible to achieve the best profits

 Use Reimbursable Expenses to keep track of the payments your employees have made on behalf of your company.
-Then pay them back easily.

 Using a set of simple widgets, you can check the status of the expenses and see what has been paid and what is pending.

-Just like other Akaunting apps, it integrates right into your accounting suite, in this instance under reports.
+Just like other Akaunting apps, it integrates right into your accounting suite, in this instance, under reports.

 Not taking the time to make budgets and manage expenses could result in you losing your business.
-It’s a crucial part of good financial practice and not only helps your business survive but to thrive.

 It’s necessary not only to plan but stay flexible.